cogswell-io/piano-jam-solo/README.md

 it turns green.
 Sending the triggering event will allow the value of the key pressed to be extracted from the message.
 Go to the "Audience" tab and select "Show anytime a qualifying trigger is detected" for the message frequency.
 Then select one minute for the message expiration value.
-Verify the "Show to" box for "Whomever triggers this campaign" is checked so that any device subscribing to the same topic as the triggering client will be sent a message.
+Verify that the "Show to" box for "Whomever triggers this campaign" is checked so that any device subscribing to the same topic as the triggering client will be sent a message.
 The topic is defined by the primary key namespace attributes chosen earlier.
 In this case the "room" attribute.